Hourlong delay to kickoff forced by cold no issue for Texans - WHIZ News

 The Titans, who fell to 7-8, face a quick turnaround from Saturday’s game.
 The Dallas Cowboys are scheduled to visit Thursday night.

-Workers used blowers to clear light snow from the field around 90 minutes before the previously scheduled kickoff for 1 p.m.
-EST. The Titans covered the field with a tarp and used heaters, including the heated benches used by the team underneath to keep the ground from freezing.
+Workers used blowers to clear light snow from the field around 90 minutes before the previously scheduled 1 p.m.
+EST kickoff.
+The Titans covered the field with a tarp and used heaters, including the heated benches used by the team, underneath to keep the ground from freezing.

 Houston quarterback Davis Mills said he simply wore an overcoat to the game and knows other NFL games Saturday were played in colder weather.